qctipconf/qctipconf.github.io/venue.md

 QCTiP 2026 will be held at the **University of Oxford**, one of the world's oldest and most prestigious universities, located in the historic city of Oxford, United Kingdom.
-Oxford is home to one of the most significant quantum centers within the UK and even globally, with more than 60 research groups in quanutm technologies.
+Oxford is home to one of the most significant quantum centers within the UK and even globally, with more than 60 groups conducting research in quanutm technologies.

 The conference will be held in the the **Andrew Wiles Building** which is home to the **Mathematical Institute** and has been